Edited by Christian Berndt, Jamie Peck, Norma M. Rantisi

 Christian Berndt is Professor of Economic Geography at the University of Zurich.

-Norma Rantisi is Professor in the Department of Geography, Planning and Environment at Concordia University, Montreal.
+Norma M. Rantisi is Professor in the Department of Geography, Planning and Environment at Concordia University, Montreal.